(04/23/52 - xxxx / Spartanburg, South Carolina, USA)

 sustained on surface trash, dead things

-that sink down it's treasures.
+that sink down, it's treasures.

-Tenderly sing, then, to a nail,
+Sing, then, to a nail, to a boy's blood

-to be stained, mercy's quality
+stained, mercy's quality strained neither

-unstrained neither by will nor gill.
+by will nor gill.
+Scavenging flocks gladly

-gullets inhaling entrails tossed
+fill their gullets inhaling entrails tossed

-in supplicant bins.
+into supplicant bins.

 In unison Gregorian they scream:

-There is a nail for me
+There is a nail for us

-plain, a chorus of barks** -
+plain, a chorus of barks**,

 splintered lips